microsoft/fluentui/.github/ISSUE_TEMPLATE/feature_request.md

 --
 name: Feature request
-about: Suggest an idea for this project
+about: Do you have an idea or improvement for Fabric?
+Let us know.

 ---